-Part of the rationale for remunerating Board members is to allow ICANN to continue to attract high calibre Board members.
-Some members of the WG are of the view that ICANN cannot rely on volunteer Board members in the longer term and therefore some form of remuneration will be necessary in the medium to long term.
-Further, some WG members are of the view that if ICANN is to be able to attract as future Board members persons with "firepower" needed to help navigate ICANN through the post-JPA waters, ICANN will need to be able to offer at least some reasonable amount of compensation.
+Part of the rationale for compensating Board members for their services is to allow ICANN to continue to attract high calibre Board members.
+Some members of the WG are of the view that ICANN cannot rely on the continued availability of volunteer Board members in the longer term and therefore some form of compensation will be necessary in the medium to long term.
+Further, some WG members are of the view that if ICANN is to be able to attract as future Board members persons with an adequate level of gravitas needed to help navigate ICANN through the post-JPA waters, ICANN will need to be able to offer at least some reasonable amount of compensation.
 Others believe that ICANN should always be able to attract volunteer Board members of high quality because of the important and interesting work that Board members undertake.
 They further believe that compensation might attract people who do not necessarily have the qualifications to sit on the Board or an understanding of the DNS, but rather are looking for a way to make additional money.

-The WG acknowledges that the proposal from the external reviewers to remunerate Board Directors was also confirmed by a further study commissioned by ICANN to Watson Wyatt, which provides some possible figures for compensation based on benchmarking of practices of a variety of Boards.
-It also notes the almost unanimous support for the proposal to remunerate Board Directors in comments from members of the community during presentations and during the two public comment periods.
+The WG acknowledges that the proposal from the external reviewers to compensate Board Directors was also confirmed by a further study commissioned by ICANN to an external consultant, which provides some possible ranges for compensation based on benchmarking of practices of a variety of Boards.
+The WG also notes the almost unanimous support for the proposal to compensate Board Directors in comments from members of the community during presentations and public comment periods.